Public holidays in Australia: South Australia

+The Governor may declare some other day to be a public holiday instead of a day listed.
+The Governor may also appoint a day to be an additional public holiday or part-day public holiday throughout the State, or within a locality specified within the proclamation.

 Victoria

 Public holidays in Victoria are regulated by the Victorian Public Holidays Act 1993.

 Victorian employees fall under the Workchoices system either as coming within the Commonwealth constitutional power (called "constitutional corporation employees") or because of Victoria's referral of its legislative powers to the Commonwealth for particular workplace relations matters.

 Employee entitlements to public holidays and additional pay depend on whether they are covered by a federal award or agreement.

 Employees not covered by a federal award or agreement are entitled to public holidays under the Victorian Public Holidays Act 1993.
 Also, all permanent employees not covered by a federal award or agreement who would normally work on a public holiday (or a substitute public holiday) are entitled to the holiday without loss of pay.
 Their employers are not required to provide additional payment if they work on a public holiday, but this does not exclude the possibility of employees and employers negotiating for additional pay.

 Employees who are covered by a federal award or agreement are entitled to public holidays as provided by the relevant federal award or agreement and the Public Holidays Act 1993.
 Many federal awards and agreements also provide for additional penalty rates for work performed on a public holiday.

 Restricted shop trading laws apply to Good Friday, Christmas Day and before 1 pm on Anzac Day.
 On these days only exempted businesses are permitted to open for trading.
 All public holidays and substitute public holidays are bank holidays.

 In August 2015, the day before the AFL Grand Final, as well as Easter Sunday, were gazetted as Public Holidays within Victoria.
-This date of the holiday is as gazetted by the Victorian Government and cannot be accurately predicted.
+The date of this holiday is as gazetted by the Victorian Government and cannot be accurately predicted.
 In 2019, the Victorian Parliament legislated the AFL Grand Final public holiday by amending the Public Holidays Act 1993 (Vic).

 The Victorian public holidays are as follows: